La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 melbi
 : $x_1$ is beautiful / pretty / handsome to someone $x_2$

-**ri** refers to the previous completed noun used in text or someone's speech:
+**ri** refers to the previous completed argument used in text or someone's speech:

 > **la .alis. cu sipna bu'u le sledi'u pe la .alis.**
 > _Alice sleeps in Alice's room._